 On Ubuntu the user for the administrator console is not created automatically, you have to add the user entry manually to the

 The following listing gives an example for a user.
 To get more

 information try to login and see the resulting error message.

 <role rolename="manager-gui" /> <user username="tomcat" password="s3cret" roles="manager-gui" />

 The standard deployment format for webapplications is a

-you have create a war application just put this application
+you create a war application just put this application

 folder.
 The next time tomcat starts it will unpack the war and make the application available.

 Web applications may require external libraries.
-Typically web application contain there own libraries but if you want to make certain libraries available for all applications you can put them into the folder "lib" and a subfolder below "lib".
+Typically, web application contain their own libraries but if you want to make certain libraries available for all applications you can put them into the folder "lib" and a subfolder below "lib".
 These libraries are then available for all web applications.

 After going through the setup you probably want to learn how to develop servlets and JSP on ab installation directory.
 Please see Servlets and JSP development - Tutorial

 Tomcat also contains a HTTP connector which can be used to serve static HTML pages.